To get started, the easiest is to use the

 _assets/will contain images, code snippets, etc.,

 _css/will contain the style sheets,

 _layout/will contain bits of HTML scaffolding for the generated pages,

 pages/page1.mdwould correspond to pages on your website (you can have whatever subfolder structure you want in here),

 config.mdallows specifying variables that help steer the page generation, you can also use it to declare global variables or definitions that can then be used on all pages.

 index.md.
 You will still need to put it in the exact same place and let Franklin copy the files appropriately.

 Note that Franklin generates a folder structure in

-__site which allows to have URLs like
+__site which allows having URLs like

 [website]/page1/.
 The following rules are applied: